Alexios Strategopoulos: Origin and family

-Nothing is known of the early years of Alexios Strategopoulos' life, nor of his exact descent, except that he belonged to the nobility: other Strategopouloi are mentioned in the 11th and 12th centuries; a John Strategopoulos became megas logothetes (chief minister) of the Empire of Nicaea c.
+Nothing is known of the early years of Alexios Strategopoulos's life, nor of his exact descent, except that he belonged to the nobility: other Strategopouloi are mentioned in the 11th and 12th centuries; a John Strategopoulos became megas logothetes (chief minister) of the Empire of Nicaea c.
 1216, although his relation with Alexios is unknown.
 Strategopoulos was apparently related to the illustrious Komnenian dynasty, as a seal dated to c.
 1255 has been found bearing the inscription "Alexios Strategopoulos from the Komnenos family".

 Two later sources, Gennadios Scholarios in the 15th century and the 16th-century scholar Pseudo-Sphrantzes, report that he was a descendant of the Caesar Nikephoros Melissenos and Eudokia Komnene, a sister of the Byzantine emperor Alexios I Komnenos, through their son John Komnenos.
-Pseudo-Sphrantzes asserts that Strategopoulos was the great-grandson of John Komnenos, and that it was he derived his surname of "Strategopoulos" from the wife of his grandfather Alexios.
-Scholarios on the other makes John Komnenos his great-great-grandfather, and claims that it was only Strategopoulos' alleged father, Theodosios, who was nicknamed "Strategopoulos" ("little general") by the Nicaean emperor John III Doukas Vatatzes for his military acumen.
+Pseudo-Sphrantzes asserts that Strategopoulos was the great-grandson of John Komnenos, and that he derived his surname of "Strategopoulos" from the wife of his grandfather Alexios.
+Scholarios on the other makes John Komnenos his great-great-grandfather, and claims that it was only Strategopoulos's alleged father, Theodosios, who was nicknamed "Strategopoulos" ("little general") by the Nicaean emperor John III Doukas Vatatzes for his military acumen.

 The date of his birth is likewise unknown, but as he is called an "old man" in 1258, it must have been around the turn of the 13th century.
 Of his own family, it is known that he had one son, Constantine, who according to George Pachymeres was married to a daughter of the sebastokrator Isaac Doukas Vatatzes, brother of John III Doukas Vatatzes.